KwikKill/TALEO/README.md

     python3 search.py
     ```
     - The search results will be stored in the `output/query_results` file.
+    - Like indexer.py, you can specify a method to check vector similarities, using cosine by default
     - Optionally, you can specify the the filtering method to use for searching and it's options if needed.
     ```
     python3 search.py indexer.py --score 0.4